glotzerlab/signac/README.md

 To check if the package was installed correctly, execute `import compdb` within a python shell.
 That should not result in any error.

-To test the package, executing `nosetests` within the repositories root directory.
+To test the package, execute `nosetests` within the repositories root directory.
-Most tests require a MongoDB instance to be available on localhost on the standard port.
+Most tests require a MongoDB instance to connect to.
+The default is 'localhost'.
+To specify a different server host, execute:

+    $ compdb config set database_host yourhost.com

 ## Setting up a project.